4.57 from 58 votes

 Traditional Sauerkraut and Kielbasa

-My dad is 100% Polish, and he has been talking about his grandmother’s and mother’s Kielbasa Kapusta for decades!
+My dad is 100% Polish and has been talking about his grandmother’s and mother’s Kielbasa Kapusta for decades!
 When my Polish grandmother passed away when I was 17, I inherited a couple of her cookbooks and her recipe tin.

 While I never tasted my grandmother’s version, my dad thought I pulled off a near match.
-I am SO glad I found and tried this recipe, which gave my dad and me another link to our family heritage, and produced a heartwarming treat we can pass forward to generations to come!
+I am so glad I found and tried this recipe, which gave my dad and me another link to our family heritage and produced a heartwarming dish we can pass to generations to come!

 What is kielbasa?

 Kielbasa is a staple in any Polish home.
 It is a type of sausage.
-In the USA, it is best known as any kind of meat that is U-shaped with a coarse texture.
+In the USA, it is best known as any U-shaped meat with a coarse texture.

-1. First, melt the butter and bacon drippings until foaming stops in a large skillet for a couple of minutes.
+1. First, melt the butter and bacon drippings in a large skillet until the foaming stops, about 2 minutes.

 2. Next, add onions and cook, occasionally stirring, for about 8 minutes.